 In 1102 his body was exhumed and found intact and flexible, with its habits perfectly preserved and appearing to be new.
 He was canonised in 1161 by Pope Alexander III.

-His feast day is October 13th.
+We celebrate his feast day on October 13th.